Asana/SGTM/docs/dynamodb.md

 ## Tables

 #### sgtm-lock
 A table containing all locks for current SGTM processes.
-Locks are a GitHub id, currently either PR id or issue comment id.
+Locks are a GitHub node id, currently either PR id or issue comment id.

 We can receive multiple GitHub webhooks at once for the same GitHub object.
 To avoid race conditions from handling the webhooks in parallel, we lock on GitHub objects with the same id.